Book Contract Basics

 Out of Print

-Dictates the reversion of rights to the author if the publisher decides to put the book out of print.
+Dictates the reversion of rights to the author if the publisher decides to cease publishing new editions of the work, letting it go out of print.

 Gives the author's literary agent the right to act on behalf of the author and the work with the publisher.

-Assigns rights not explicitly stated in the contract to the author.
+Assigns any rights not explicitly stated in the contract to the author.

-Details what happens in the event the publisher declares bankruptcy.
+Details what happens in the event the publisher goes out of business or declares bankruptcy.

 Disclaimer: This article is not a substitute for authoritative legal advice.
 If you are negotiating a book contract, you should seek the counsel of a literary agent and/or an attorney.
 The Author's Guild has a contract review service for members.